Serg70877/Cyber-Security-Notes/README.md

 ```

 ### Reverse Shells
+> A PHP reverse shell script can be found in usr/share/webshells/php/php-reverse-shell.php

 #### Simple Reverse Shell
 The simplest way to get a reverse shell on the target machine is using netcat.
 First, we need to make sure that the target's machine has it installed.
 If not, we can drop a nc.exe binary on our target machine using ```wget```.
 For windows machines, this binary can be found in ```usr/share/windows-binaries```.